drghirlanda/alex/Docs/AlexManual.md

 The **Test** parameter, if set to 1, skips instructions and acquisition of demographic information.
 It is meant to quickly start the experiment during development.

+**Log** is a toggle for the logging feature, which records runtime messages for each subject in files named the same as corresponding data files, except with a `.log` suffix.
+Disabled by setting to 0.

 <a name="notation"></a>